joecosta117/Stackathon/README.md

 Since Hero Roller was built over 3 days, the functionality is rudimentary.
-If I had more time, I would add a number of features, such as:
--sign up and login for users
--improve the styling
--remove characters and dice sets as a logged in user -create a screen view for miscellaneous dice sets that aren't tied to a specific hero -create a history page to show your most recent dice rolls
+If I had more time, I would add a number of features, such as: sign up and login for users, improve the styling, remove characters and dice sets as a logged in user, create a screen view for miscellaneous dice sets that aren't tied to a specific hero, and create a history page to show your most recent dice rolls